 Challenges and opportunities

 Similarly to many other companies, Antescofo’s former localization workflow was based on spreadsheets.
 The need to coordinate different departments - marketing, design, developers, internal and external translators - slowed things down a lot.
 Whenever new translations were needed, there was a bit of chaos that postponed the release of the new features.
-There also were inconsistencies and naturally occurring mistakes of different kinds - like missing translations - which were quite hard to track.
+There were also inconsistencies and naturally occurring mistakes of different kinds - like missing translations - which were quite hard to track.

 Localization for projects like Antescofo is critical: with new languages, there come new markets.
 Although the Metronaut app is a niche product, designed specifically for classical music practitioners, it is truly international: there are no borders for the music!
 So, at some point, it became obvious that the spreadsheet-based solution was obsolete.